jonesor/compadreDB/Protocol/COMPADRE_COMADRE_Data_Digitisation_Protocol.md

 __Yes__	 -- All variables (geolocation, individual matrices) for which the author had data have been transferred.
 It’s impossible to get missing data.
 All available matrices have been transferred.
 No more matrices are available.

-If there is no email address for an author of a paper, but that paper has a matrix that can be digitized – enter the matrix to the stacked file and enter all information that is available from the paper into the descriptor, all missing information get an NA and we list the species as “transferred-Yes”
+If there is no email address for an author of a paper, but that paper has a matrix population model that can be digitized – enter the matrix population model to the stacked file and enter all information that is available from the paper into the descriptor, all missing information get an NA and we list the species as “transferred-Yes”

 __Partly__ -  Only sections have been transferred.
 Some information is missing, which is reported in the column “Missing data” below.
 At least one matrix is transferred into the stacked file.
 Check out E-Mail - Reply under "Contacted" to find out what to do when author does not answer.